Eternal Blaze

-"Eternal Blaze" is the 12th single by J-Pop singer Nana Mizuki, released on October 19, 2005 by King Records.
+"Eternal Blaze" is the 12th single by Japanese singer Nana Mizuki, released on October 19, 2005 by King Records.
 It was composed by Noriyasu Agematsu and written by Nana Mizuki.
 It is considered Mizuki's breakthrough hit single.
 The song spent two weeks in the top twenty of the Japanese Oricon charts, peaking at number 2.

 "Eternal Blaze" was used as opening theme for the anime series Magical Girl Lyrical Nanoha A's, and it was the first single by a voice actress to reach number 2 on the weekly chart.